UD-Math-Data-Science-1/notes/supervised/performance.md

 knn = nbr.KNeighborsClassifier(n_neighbors=1)
 knn.fit(X_tr,y_tr)
 ```
+## Overfitting

-If we evaluate the performance on the training data, the classifier looks perfect.
+If we evaluate the classifier's performance on the training data, the classifier looks perfect by any metric:

 ```{code-cell}
 from sklearn import metrics